 Are dental implants painful?

 During the dental implant procedure, we utilize anesthesia to numb the treated area.
 Although you may feel some pain after the procedure, it should not feel excessive.
-Please contact Dr. Goris if you are in pain several days after the procedure, and he will help you assuage your pain or sensitivity.
+Please contact Dr. Stevens if you are in pain several days after the procedure, and he will help you assuage your pain or sensitivity.

 Can you receive dental implants after a tooth extraction?

-Sometimes Dr. Goris can perform a tooth extraction and dental implant procedure on the same day in his office.
+Sometimes Dr. Stevens can perform a tooth extraction and dental implant procedure on the same day in his office.
 However, this is not the case for all patients.
 Alternatively, waiting too long to place a dental implant can make the procedure more difficult to perform.
 It is important to replace a missing tooth or teeth soon after extraction to prevent shifting and overcrowding teeth as well as tooth decay and gum disease.
 Because it is difficult to clean between crooked and overcrowded teeth, plaque and bacteria can build up on and around the teeth and gums.
 Replacing missing teeth sooner than later prevents dental problems down the road.